cobuildlab/project-qa-docs/templates/project-update-email.md

 - **Latest updates**:  Information about the most recent release on the project that are available in the `stage` environment (Latest release information).
 This information can be provided as a list of features with or without videos.
 - **Updates on the latest pending items**: A breakdown of each pending item from previos conversations and meetings.
 - **New Pending Items**: Any ask or pending items in behalf of any party.
-- **Information about the updaoming Releaase if any**: Dates for the next release
+- **Information about the upcoming Release if any**: Dates for the next release

 ## Example: